fumlig/website/website/content/posts/faster-cpp-io/index.md

 #### Untying `std::cin` from `std::cout`

 One additional trick is to untie `std::cin` from `std::cout`.
 Tied streams ensure that one stream is flushed before any I/O operations on the other.
+This is useful for interactive console programs but also slows down programs for large I/O. It is possible to untie the two streams with the following function
-It is possible to untie the two streams with the following function call:
+call:

 ```cpp hl_lines="6"
 {!posts/faster-cpp-io/iostream-notie.cpp!}